mdymel/devblog.dymel.pl/_posts/2016-11-03-angular2-and-i18n-translate-your-app.markdown

 Code: [GitHub](https://github.com/mdymel/ng2-i18n)

 # Internationalization (i18n) vs localization (l10n)
-First thing I would like to cover is the difference between the terms above.
+The first thing I would like to cover is the difference between the terms above.
 This is an explanation you can find on w3c service:

-> Localization refers to the adaptation of a product, application or document content to meet the language, cultural and other requirements of a specific target market (a "locale").
+> Localisation refers to the adaptation of a product, application or document content to meet the language, cultural and other requirements of a specific target market (a "locale").
 >
-> Internationalization is the design and development of a product, application or document content that enables easy localization for target audiences that vary in culture, region, or language.
+> Internationalisation is the design and development of a product, application or document content that enables easy localisation for target audiences that vary in culture, region, or language.

 In short, we will focus on making your app translatable.

 # Installing the tools your need
-Angular team has prepared a tool, which extracts messages for translation.
+The angular team has prepared a tool, which extracts messages for translation.
 It is a part of angular compiler CLI.
 You install it with the angular compiler using following command: `npm install @angular/compiler-cli @angular/platform-server --save`.

 # Generating your app
-As I mentioned before in the [tutorial](/2016/10/25/angular2-cli-with-aspnet-core-application-tutorial/) and [post](/2016/10/20/angular2-cli/) about Angular CLI, when you starting new project, in my opinion, you should use the CLI.
+As I mentioned before in the [tutorial](/2016/10/25/angular2-cli-with-aspnet-core-application-tutorial/) and [post](/2016/10/20/angular2-cli/) about Angular CLI, when you starting a new project, in my opinion, you should use the CLI.
 Unfortunately, right now, you can't use the CLI in translated applications.
-It's because the CLI compiles your templates while doing build.
+It's because the CLI compiles your templates while doing the build.
 The problem with that is, the translations are applied during the compilation.
-This means, the CLI would have to generate one build per language...
+This means the CLI would have to generate one build per language...
 Currently, maintainers of i18n are discussing possibilities, how to merge these two worlds.
-Until it's resolved, if you want to translate your application, you have to stick to traditional approach.
+Until it's resolved, if you want to translate your application, you have to stick to a traditional approach.

-You can check, how to prepare a project in the [tutorial](/2016/09/08/aspnet-core-with-angular2-tutorial/) I have written few weeks ago.
+You can check, how to prepare a project in the [tutorial](/2016/09/08/aspnet-core-with-angular2-tutorial/) I have written a few weeks ago.
 For this post, I have used the [quickstart guide](https://angular.io/docs/ts/latest/quickstart.html) available on angular site.

 Now, when you have a working project, we're ready to put some translatable content there.